Our Carousell Recommended Property Agent, Matthew Lam, shares some tips and tricks for how to deal with the July 2018 cooling measures.

 MYTH #1.
-Cooling measures drive property prices up
+Cooling measures crash the property market

 The purpose of cooling measures is not to increase (or decrease) property prices, but rather, to reduce demand for property in order to stabilise the rate of property price increase, Matthew clarifies.

 You’ll see that no ABSD was implemented for Singaporean and PR first-time homebuyers – majority of people who fall under these category are buying a house out of necessity.